 Is Ortho-Bionomy® a healing art or science?
 Currently, science is mostly viewed from a medical perspective.
 Although great strides have been made in medical research in the last hundred years, most well-funded medical research is about treatments that can be done to a person, rather than what we can do to heal ourselves.
 That doesn’t mean that our self-healing capacity is not science-based or evidence-based.… Read the rest

 When you have had whiplash, concussion, trauma or head injury, the brain and nervous system may adapt in ways that make it hard to resume normal life.
 You may find problems with walking, thinking, speaking, memory and learning.
-You may have lost awareness of a part of your body.
-You may have exaggerated fear or anger reactions without the pre-injury emotional balance you and your family were accustomed to.… Read the rest
+Or you may have lost awareness of a part of your body.
+You may be hypersensitive to noise or sounds, have sleep disturbances, or pain.… Read the rest

 Reminding the body of its natural ability to find balance by Alison Zuber, © 19911

 Founded in the early 1970’s by British osteopath Dr. Arthur Lincoln Pauls, Ortho-Bionomy® blends cornerstones from ancient as well as modern health care systems.

 Mind-body healing has become widely accepted in public awareness!
 (Even if it hasn’t made it to your doctor’s office yet.)
 That is largely due to Dr. Jon Kabat-Zinn’s research.
 Early in his career, he studied Zen Buddhist meditation and Hatha Yoga.
 He then adapted them to a scientific context for research.
 He has been publishing books since 1991.1 He is a Professor of Medicine Emeritus at the University of Massachusetts Medical School (UMMS).… Read the rest

 I once heard a minister say, “Whatever happens, praise God and thank Him.
 If things are going well, they will continue.
 If things are not going well, they will improve.”
 I practiced this attitude.